Superior 50 Mile Trail Race Information

 Don’t do it.
 If you see some trash someone else has dropped, pick it up.
 Keep the trail clean.

 The Superior 50 has intermediate and race finish cutoff times that will be strictly enforced.
 The finish line cutoff for an official finish is 16.5 hours (Saturday, 10:00 pm).
 Intermediate cutoff times are listed in the table below.
-All cutoffs will be strictly enforced – we do however reserve the right to pull (or allow to continue) any racer as we see fit – if you are uncomfortable with those terms, consider running another race.
+All cutoffs will be strictly enforced – we do however reserve the right to pull (or allow to continue) any racer as we see fit.
+Please keep in mind that these cutoffs are meant to give runners the benefit of the doubt that they can speed up after a tough section but we find that those that are pushing any of these cutoffs within as much of a half hour will struggle to finish – please do your own analysis of the course to determine proper pacing.

 If You DNF: